Skip to main content

 • “It’s an exercise in restraint and atmosphere, a haunting portrayal of fear born not from monsters but from the uncertain depths of the human mind.”

 • “But in all honesty, this is all nitpicking.
 This is a $3 indie game; for the price, this game absolutely delivers.
-If you want to have fun and get scared for an hour (maybe an hour and thirty because I spent 30 minutes trying to figure out why I kept losing every time I opened the door although there were no hallucinations in sight), then go for it.
+If you want to have fun and get scared for an hour (maybe an hour and a half because I spent 30 minutes trying to figure out why I kept losing every time I opened the door, although there were no hallucinations in sight), then go for it.
 Just don't get your hopes up for the other (non-jumpscare/scary atmosphere) parts of the game.”

 • replayability